-- UT Erlanger Physicians Group, a partnership between Erlanger and UT College of Medicine Chattanooga and comprised of over 150 physicians and 49 practices, offers care in specialties ranging from family medicine to fellowship trained cardiologist.
+- Erlanger Medical Group, a partnership between Erlanger and UT College of Medicine Chattanooga and comprised of over 200 physicians and 56 practices, offers care in specialties ranging from family medicine to fellowship trained cardiologist.

 - Erlanger Cancer Center offers an extensive clinical research program and the most advanced technology in radiation therapy, as well as a Resource Center, community outreach programs and support groups for cancer patients.

 - Erlanger has the region’s only kidney transplant program and offers the less invasive laparoscopic kidney removal.